After meeting with her oncologist, Lynda opted to learn precisely what her chance of recurrence was.

 Lynda enjoys spending time with her children and grandchildren.
 Her weekends are packed with family activities, including fishing, trips to the casino and motorcycle rides with her husband, who is a member of a Harley-Davidson® riding club.
 Even before discussing treatment options with her oncologist, Lynda was ready to accept chemotherapy as a possibility.
 “I didn’t want to wake up each day wondering if my cancer was going to recur that day.
 I wanted to be in the game.”

-“I had confidence in Genomic Health and trust in my physician”
+“I had confidence in Exact Sciences and trust in my physician”

 With Oncotype DX helping her to make a more informed decision about treatment, Lynda felt empowered.